MainulDip/KotlinEveryday/oop-tour-kotlin.md

     },
     TIMES {
-        override fun apply(t: Int, u: Int): Int = t * u }; // separate the constant definitions from the member definitions with a semicolon
+        override fun apply(t: Int, u: Int): Int = t * u }; // separate the constant "property" definitions from the member "function" definitions with a semicolon

     // make it abstract first or if implementing from another interface then override implementation first then override again inside members (try to keep the first override meaningful) override fun applyAsInt(t: Int, u: Int) = apply(t,u)